Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 "Not knowing I had health problems greatly impacted my ability to succeed as a small farmer, as it would have impacted any business I had tried to start."

 This is a very personal topic and one that I'm not going to go into too much detail about in this article (though I will in other articles, as I think my experiences could be helpful to others).

 I had underlying health issues that compounded my other farming problems.
 So not only did I have little time left after working my outside job to focus on the farm, I was often too exhausted to do all that I wanted and needed to be doing.

-Due to my undiagnosed condition, I was "sick" for years before I got diagnosed and starting taking the medicine I need in order to function normally.
-To be honest, I'm still not 100%, and don't know when I will be.
-But my point here, is that not knowing I had health problems greatly impacted my ability to succeed as a small farmer, as it would have impacted any business I had tried to start.
+Due to my undiagnosed condition, I was "sick" for years before I got diagnosed and started taking the medicine I needed in order to function normally.
+To be honest, I'm still not 100% and don't know when I will be.
+But my point here is that not knowing I had health problems greatly impacted my ability to succeed as a small farmer, as it would have impacted any business I had tried to start.

-I would never have though of this had it not been for my experience, but it's actually imperative to make sure your health is where it needs to be, and that you have the support to keep it there, before investing your money, time, and energy into any entrepreneurship, including and maybe especially farming.
+I would never have thought of this had it not been for my experience, but it's actually imperative to make sure your health is where it needs to be and that you have the support to keep it there before investing your money, time, and energy into any entrepreneurship, including and maybe especially farming.

 If I had this to do again, I would have gotten a primary care doctor instead of just going to whatever NP was on call at my local clinic for emergent problems.
 I would have discussed my goals and plans with my doctor and told them that I wanted to make sure I was healthy before starting my business.
 And most importantly, I would make sure that I didn't let symptoms that began to crop up go—I wouldn't let doctors and NPs write those symptoms off or fail to investigate them.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.